Diane Voyatzis Norwood, MS, RD, CDE

 Weight carried in the abdomen in the later months of pregnancy affects balance and posture, putting strain on the lower back.
 Hormones also loosen joints and ligaments of the body, which can cause minor pains.

-Many women are excited to enter the “home stretch” of months 7-9.
+Many women are excited to enter the home stretch of months 7-9.
 But this is also an uncomfortable time because a large uterus is squeezing all the organs within the abdomen, causing some of the following symptoms:

 The skin of the abdomen may itch as it expands and forms stretch marks, especially if weight is gained quickly.
+Stretch marks are not preventable.
 Skin discolorations, such as dark areas on the face or a dark line below the naval, can also appear.
 This is because hormone levels increase the amount of skin pigment, melatonin.
-Stretch marks are not preventable.
 Other skin color changes usually go away soon after the baby is delivered.

-More than 50% of pregnant women have
+Many pregnant women have

 in the third trimester.
 Pregnancy hormones loosen the muscle that closes off the esophagus from the stomach.
 When this happens, stomach contents can back up into the esophagus, causing the burning sensation known as heartburn.
 A growing uterus also squeezes the stomach, which contributes to heartburn.